openwebdocs/owd-website/content/posts/writing-day-wtd-portland-2022.md

 At the end of it:
 - we cleaned `var` from 254 pages in the JavaScript reference, out of 300 pages that were using it
-- we added sidebars to all pages under https://developer.mozilla.org/en-US/docs/Web/API that were missing a sidebar, with the exception of only four, which all need more complex fixes.
+- we added sidebars to all pages under [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) that were missing a sidebar, with the exception of only four, which all need more complex fixes.

 Especially the removal of `var` is a substantial improvement to MDN Web Docs.
 [Our own documentation advises against the use of `var`](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Variables#a_note_about_var), so it's very misleading for our JavaScript examples to use it, and the work of our volunteers made a big step towards removing it completely.